atom0s/XiPackets/world/server/0x0028/README.md

 ## Structure Fields (`BattleResult`)

 **Note:** Not all action commands (`cmd_no`) make use of every value contained inside of the `BattleResult` structure.
-Because of this, you may notice some actions contaiing odd/unexpected values for certain things. _For example, the `miss` value may retain a value from a previous action when receiving a 'Starting' type of action._
+Because of this, you may notice some actions containing odd/unexpected values for certain things. _For example, the `miss` value may retain a value from a previous action when receiving a 'Starting' type of action._

 ### `miss`